 Fax: 416 874-4079

 Yes.
-The grand-parenting route to registration will be available to established, experienced and competent practitioners in Canada for a two-year period following Proclamation of the Psychotherapy Act, 2007, now expected by April 1, 2014.
+The grand-parenting route to registration will be available to established, experienced and competent practitioners in Canada for a two-year period following Proclamation of the Psychotherapy Act, 2007, originally expected by April 1, 2014.
+While April 1, 2014, remains the target date, both the Ministry of Health and Long Term Care (MOHLTC) and the transitional Council have acknowledged that the date may be pushed back two or three months.
+Despite the uncertainty about the proclamation date, the College expects to open up pre-registration for those applying using the grandparenting route by the end of March 2014.
 The opportunity to register via grand-parenting extends for two years to enable those who may be out of the country, on parental leave or otherwise not currently practising, to register via grand-parenting.
 This alternate route to registration is not designed to enable those in active practice to wait until the end to the two-year period to register.
-In fact, anyone doing the following:
+In fact, anyone who is:

 must pre-register prior to Proclamation in order that they not be in breach of the legislation.

 The following are general eligibility criteria for those intending to apply for registration as a Registered Psychotherapist via the grand-parenting route which will assess practitioners using a different set of criteria than regular applicants (from the draft Registration Regulation and subject to change):